uwsthoughts/project_ventoux/README.md

 More specific details about the work can be found at [uwsthoughts.com/works](https://www.uwsthoughts.com/works/).
 Each folder has a README with a link out to more information.

+The work is made available under the creative commons non-commercial use license.
+At various points in my work, I'm using, referencing, or building upon work governed by this license and this keeps everything easy.

 Questions?
 HMU at hello@uwsthoughts.com

-The MIT license governs the work I have licensing control over.
-Other material used or referenced is governed by the license for that work.
-Distribution of the work of others referenced in a manner that violates their licensing policy is prohibited.